 A virus is different from bacteria as it is simply a collection of microbes made up of genetic material either DNA or RNA.
-In order for a virus to be a virus they need to latch on to a living cell in order to multiply and reproduce.
-You can think of a virus as tiny molecular machine with a size on the nanometre scale.
-Viruses are equipped to invade the cells of living organisms, they do this by wrapping themselves around a cell hijacking there energy.
+In order for a virus to be a virus, they need to latch on to a living cell in order to multiply and reproduce.
+You can think of a virus as a tiny molecular machine with a size on the nanometre scale.
+Viruses are equipped to invade the cells of living organisms, they do this by wrapping themselves around a cell hijacking their energy.
 While the great majority are harmless to humans, some can make you sick and some can even be deadly.

 What is Bacteria?

-Basically bacteria are cells, free floating genetic material.
+Basically, bacteria are cells, free-floating genetic material.
 So on a biological level, the main difference between bacteria and viruses is that bacteria are free-living cells that can live inside or outside a body.
 While viruses are a non-living collection of molecules that need a host to survive.
 Many bacteria help us tho living in our gut digesting our food.
 Similarly, not all viruses are bad.
 Some can kill undesirable bacteria and some can kill more dangerous viruses, so they can actually be good.

 E.Coli (STEC) – Bacteria Mainly Found In Food

-Our first example of a common bacteria is E.Coli which sits in the lower intestine of warm blooded organisms.
-Most strains are harmless, but can cause serious food poisoning.
+Our first example of a common bacteria is E.Coli which sits in the lower intestine of warm-blooded organisms.
+Most strains are harmless but can cause serious food poisoning.
 E. coli is sourced from the consumption of contaminated foods, such as raw and uncooked meats, raw milk and raw vegetables.
 Shiga toxin-producing E. coli (STEC) is destroyed through cooking foods 70 °C or higher.
 Symptoms include abdominal cramps and diarrhoea, fever and vomiting.
 The incubation period can be from 3 to 8 days with most recovering within 10 days.
-Cross contamination during food prep is another main source, keeping cooked and uncooked meats together.
+Cross-contamination during food prep is another main source, keeping cooked and uncooked meats together.

 - Wash hands